Karel Fialka

-Karel Francis Fialka is an Indian-born British singer, songwriter, musician and record producer, best known for his 1987 single, "Hey Matthew".
+Karel Francis Fialka (born 9 November 1946) is a British singer, songwriter, musician and record producer.
+He is best known for his 1987 single, "Hey Matthew".

+Early life

+Karel Francis Fialka was born on 9 November 1946 in Calcutta, British India, to a Scottish mother and Czech father.
+His father, Karel Fialka Sr. (1916–1963), was a pilot of No. 311 (Czechoslovak) Squadron RAF, who met his future wife in Tain, Scotland, in 1944.
+They married in summer of 1945 and later moved to India because of Karel Sr.'s job for Baťa Company.

 Career

-He was born Karel Francis Fialka in Bengal, India, to a Scottish mother and Czech father.
 Fialka was launched in 1980 as "the street poet of the 1980s."
 Fialka's debut studio album Still Life was well received.
 The single "The Eyes Have It" received radio play.

-Fialka had a top 10 hit in 1987 on the UK Singles Chart with the single "Hey Matthew", (on I.R.S.
+Fialka had a top 10 hit in 1987 on the UK singles chart with the single "Hey Matthew", (on I.R.S.
 Records).
 Fialka works mainly as a conceptual songwriter and record producer with occasional and infrequent live appearances.

 "The Things I Saw" was released on the Berlin based Studio !K7 label, as part of Booka Shade's DJ mix album DJ-Kicks: Booka Shade in October 2007.
 This came as a mashup with another track by Akiko Kiyama.

-Fialka released the studio album Film Noir in March 2009.
+Fialka released his third studio album Film Noir in March 2009.
 Featured guest artists included Tilda Swinton and Paul Roberts (Sniff 'n' the Tears).

 Bootleg recordings include the titles Morrison Cafe, a deconstruction of songs by the Doors, and To Live Outside the Law You Must Be Honest, where he has done the same to songs written by Bob Dylan.